 There will be no reserved parking available.
 Attendees will be required to find the nearest available street parking.
 Please be mindful not to block fire hydrants and driveways.

-Any student, who fails a course or Regents exam required for high school graduation, must attend summer school remediation.
-Summer school will be in session from Wednesday, July 5th, 2017 through Monday, August 14th, 2017.
+Any student, who fails a course or Regents exam required for high school graduation, must attend summer school.
+Summer school will be in session from Monday, July 9th, 2017 through Tuesday, August 14th, 2017.
 Due to construction at the High School, summer school classes will be held at ALMS.

 Textbook and Library Book Returns:

 All students are required to return all textbooks, library books and any other borrowed materials and equipment by June 11th.
 Students who do not return books by the due date will be billed for the replacement cost.
 Students must either return the books or pay for the cost of the book.
 If you are returning a book, you can bring the book to your teacher or the appropriate department office.
 If it is a library book, then it should be returned to the library.
 Students who have outstanding books will have a hold placed on their accounts and may not receive report cards or transcripts.
 Graduating seniors who fail to turn in or pay for outstanding books will not receive their diplomas.
 If you need to pay for lost books, payments can be brought to Ms. Nunes in the main office.